-If you are an early- to mid-career professional, you need to be aware of exactly how the market is changing, so you can adapt your skill set and stay viable.
-If you can do this, you will not only be a more knowledgeable and effective individual, but you can also command a higher salary over time.
+If you are an early- to mid-career professional, you need to be aware of exactly how the market is changing.
+This way, you’ll be able to adapt your skill set and stay viable.
+If you can do this, you will be more knowledgeable and effective, and you’ll command a higher salary over time.
 The more skills you have, the more rare your combination of skills becomes.
 Here are some tips to evolving your financial skill set in today’s market.

 Get Used to Blockchain